Part of the Chemical Proteomics and Proteogenomics unit

 Deconvolution of compound targets, determination of mechanism of Action (MoA) and off-target landscape through orthogonal methods of mass spectrometry-based deep proteomics

 Matches over two orthogonal approaches dramatically increase the chances to find the correct target.
 These methods are here listed:

 Protein Structural Analysis using Hydrogen-deuterium exchange mass spectrometry (HDX-MS)

 Using a thermal profiling (TPP or PISA) based approach in cell lysate and recombinant enzymes and their co-factors (Saei AA et al, submitted; BioRxiv: DOI: 1101/423418 )

 (e.g. PTMs, deep quantitative proteomics, etc.)

 ChemProt laboratories are at located at the Department of Medical Biochemistry and Biophysics (MBB) of Karolinska Institutet, Biomedicum.
-ChemProt represents an innovative facility model offering complete pipelines and including different laboratories for cell culture, sample preparation, LC-MS and bioinformatic analysis.
+ChemProt represents an innovative unit model offering complete pipelines and including different laboratories for cell culture, sample preparation, LC-MS and bioinformatic analysis.